-Over 90% of laying hens spend their lives on intensive farms in small, cramped cages, called battery cages.
-Unlike their busty, rapidly growing meat bird cousin, the broiler chicken, laying hens have been bred to produce a large number high quality eggs.
-As a result, older laying hens (called “spent hens”) have a much leaner body and often end up being used for soups or pet food products when they are slaughtered at one to two years of age.
+Unlike broiler chickens, which have been selectively bred to rapidly grow muscle, egg-laying hens have been bred to produce a large number eggs.
+As a result, older laying hens (called “spent hens”) have a much leaner body and very fragile bones.
+They often end up being used for soups, chicken fingers, or pet food.

-What are the main concerns for egg-laying hen welfare?
+What are the main concerns for laying hen welfare?

-Beak trimming is routinely performed on hens to stop them from pecking at each other.
-A blade or laser is used to perform the procedure in the first few days or weeks of life.
-If done incorrectly, it can cause lasting pain for the hen.
+Beak trimming is routinely performed on hens to prevent damage if they begin pecking at each other.
+But if done incorrectly, it can cause lasting pain and distress for the hen.

 Support a better life for egg-laying hens

-We work with industry and government to encourage improvements to the lives of farm animals in B.C. and across Canada, but we need your help.
-Help us speak for animals by participating in any of our farm animal welfare campaigns.
+We are always working to build a better future for farm animals in B.C. and across Canada, but we need your help.
+Help us speak for farm animals by taking action.